For more information related to Member travel, contact Financial Services at 250-356-8586.

 IN-CONSTITUENCY TRAVEL – CONSTITUENCY ASSISTANTS

 An annual allowance is provided to constituency offices in non-urban ridings to cover costs incurred by office staff while travelling on a Member's behalf within the constituency.
-This allowance is intended to cover normal travel expenses, such as mileage, taxis, hotels, and meals.
-Payment will be made once per fiscal year to the constituency office account, usually at the end of April.
-Receipts and documentation are not required to be submitted to Financial Services, but proper records should be kept internally.
+This allowance is intended to cover normal travel expenses, such as mileage, taxis, hotels, and meals incurred by office staff while travelling on constituency business within the riding.
+Receipt of the funding differs for new and returning Members:

 The amount is based on one-third of the allowance provided to the Member in each relevant classification of riding as designated below: